Parenting Time Options

 Many people may have heard the term “standard parenting time” and may believe there is a schedule that the court will assign to their case if you fail to include specifics in your order.
 This is not accurate.
 Calhoun County Circuit Court has not adopted a “standard” parenting time schedule by local administrative order.
 Friend of the Court cannot enforce an order that just says "standard parenting time" with no other details.
 We will have to treat it the same as a non-specific schedule.

 Members of the Calhoun County Bar Association have developed guidelines for parenting time options and some still refer to these guidelines as "standard parenting time."
+However, the document contains several options for parenting time schedules depending on the child's age.
+Please be careful to include all details of the schedule that will be used in your case when submitting any order.
 A link to the Bar Association document can be found here: Bar Association PT Options (adopted June 2019)

 The Michigan State Court Administrative Office has published a guide to parenting time issues that you may also consult for ideas about how to pick a parenting time schedule that best fits your family.
 The publication has sample calendars that may help you better visualize the schedules described below on this page.
 Michigan Parenting Time Guidelines (Revised 2/2021)